koraykoca/git-cheat-sheet/README.md

 git add file1_name file2_name file3_name
 ```

+When we want to discard changes and undo the add command, we can use _**git reset file_name**_ command.
 We check always the status of our GIT using _**git status**_ command.
-It will tell us what has been changed.
+This command shows us what branch we're on, what files are in the working or staging directory, and any other important information.
 We will save our changes to the local repository with _**git commit**_ command.
 We can inform our teammates about the changes with a short message.
 For this, we will use the following to commit the file and set the commit message:

 ```ruby
 git commit name_of_the_file -m "commit_message"